xtbian/COFGAN/README.md

 # COFGAN

 ### Introduction
 This is a PyTorch reimplementation of **COFGAN**: GAN-based Video Super-Resolution Method by optiCal flOw-Free Motion Estimation and Compensation.
-Since our code is derived from TecoGAN, where the model names FRVSR and TecoGAN stand for our models COFFEE and COFVSR respectively.
-Please refer to the official TensorFlow implementation [TecoGAN-TensorFlow](https://github.com/thunil/TecoGAN) for more information.

 Supported model training/testing on the [REDS](https://seungjunnah.github.io/Datasets/reds.html) dataset.